 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon.

 Let’s start with this small and compact radio.
-Uniden are a big name in CB Radios and this is their budget offering.
+Uniden are a big name in CB and this is their budget offering.
 Despite its small size at just 5 inches wide, under 2 inches tall and 7 inches long, it has a very easy to read orange LCD display.

 Audio isn’t too bad considering the unit’s size and it does have an external speaker jack so if you have placed it in a tight spot that might block the internal speaker.